vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 Training completion rates on the web, after the redesign, increased by <b>23%</b>.
 This was validated by a positive S.U.S (System Usability Scale) score.
 The user's engagement measured by time on site and number of sessions over a week, has increased by <b>48%</b>.
 The number of UI bug reports have also considerably reduced.

 ![al-app-logo sd-l](/assets/img/al-app-icon.svg)
 The mobile app had found a new use case.
-In addition to being a complement to the web interface, the customer development team saw a lot of requests for a post-training engagement model with learners.
+Besides being a complement to the web interface, the customer development team saw a lot of requests for a post-training engagement model with learners.
 The product team offered a solution where short consumable content (bites) could be pushed to a learner over a period of time.
 This seemed to be a good intersection of the business need, the clients' need and how users consume content on a mobile device.

 ### My learnings

 This project made me realize that without a validated product strategy, there are going to be a lot of hits and misses in product design.
 I wanted to understand how a strategy is formed in user experience, how to validate solutions without building a product completely and how to use research to leverage product decisions.

-In order to know how I've used user research in taking an informed approach with product design, [read this case-study](/case/sales-user-research).
+To know how I've used user research in taking an informed approach with product design, [read this case-study](/case/sales-user-research).